faithfulco/andreashandelwebsite/myresources/Notes_and _ToDo_for_website.md

   * Github
   * Slack
   * gradingapp

+* Experiences teaching a course using Github organization versus not.

 * gh_class package to manage class with github and my experience using github for teaching: workflow, exercises